 And that’s what it’s like here; so bloody friendly, there’s that real temptation never to leave.
 Especially when you’re in a place that serves food like they do at Pipeclay.

 Our little amuse bouche of tomato consommé was the perfect starting point for what was to be a truly memorable meal.

 Christina’s entrée of ocean trout ceviche, olive and caper salsa and salmon roe was so fresh and flavoursome, she shed a little tear of happiness.

 Meanwhile, I was savaging my pan-seared scallops that came on a sweet corn puree with an amazing maple bacon crumb on top.

 The break between our courses gave us enough time to finish our cocktails and choose a bottle of wine to go with our mains.

 As the Pipeclay Pumphouse is on the Robert Stein vineyard, it stands to reason owner and head chef Andy Crestani has included Stein wines throughout the menu.
-Fortunately for us, Robert Stein wines are really good examples of those cold-climate wines Mudgee’s known for.
+Fortunately for us, Robert Stein wines are really good examples of those cool-climate wines Mudgee’s known for.

-Mrs Romance’s main of seared beef fillet and braised beef shin came with a surprisingly good truffled pea puree, broad beans, wild mushrooms and paper-thin slices of radish grown on the premises.
+Christina’s main of seared beef fillet and braised beef shin came with a surprisingly good truffled pea puree, broad beans, wild mushrooms and paper-thin slices of radish grown on the premises.